GlebBatykov/minerva/README.md

 ## Logging configuration

-In `Minerva` when configuring the project build, using `app setting.json` you can configure logging.
+In `Minerva` when configuring the project build, using `appsetting.json` you can configure logging.
 You can specify active logging levels for each specific logger, for each type of assembly.

 Every blogger in `Minerva` has his own name.
 For ready-made loggers , this is:

 - `ConsoleLogger` - `console`;
 - `FileLogger` - `file`.

-If the settings for any blogger are not specified in `app setting.json`, this means that all logging levels are available for him.
+If the settings for any blogger are not specified in `appsetting.json`, this means that all logging levels are available for him.

 Consider an example where we disable in the `release` build of the project only the `critical`, `error` levels for the `console` logger.

-Contents of the `app setting.json` file:
+Contents of the `appsetting.json` file:

 ```dart
 {